Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Umber Hulk.md

     \ able to see the umber hulk's eyes, the umber hulk can magically force it to\
     \ make a DC 15 Charisma saving throw, unless the umber hulk is [[/5.
 Mechanics/Rules/Conditions.md#incapacitated|incapacitated]].\n\
     \nOn a failed saving throw, the creature can't take reactions until the start\
-    \ of its next turn and rolls a dice: d8|avg (d8) to determine what it does\
+    \ of its next turn and rolls a dice: d8|avg|noform (d8) to determine what\
-    \ during that turn.
+    \ it does during that turn.
 On a 1 to 4, the creature does nothing.
-On a 5 or 6, the creature\
+On a 5 or\
-    \ takes no action but uses all its movement to move in a random direction.
-On\
+    \ 6, the creature takes no action but uses all its movement to move in a random\
-    \ a 7 or 8, the creature makes one melee attack against a random creature, or\
+    \ direction.
+On a 7 or 8, the creature makes one melee attack against a random\
-    \ it does nothing if no creature is within reach.\n\nUnless surprised, a creature\
+    \ creature, or it does nothing if no creature is within reach.\n\nUnless surprised,\
-    \ can avert its eyes to avoid the saving throw at the start of its turn.
-If the\
+    \ a creature can avert its eyes to avoid the saving throw at the start of its\
-    \ creature does so, it can't see the umber hulk until the start of its next turn,\
+    \ turn.
+If the creature does so, it can't see the umber hulk until the start of\
-    \ when it can avert its eyes again.
-If the creature looks at the umber hulk in\
+    \ its next turn, when it can avert its eyes again.
+If the creature looks at the\
-    \ the meantime, it must immediately make the save."
+    \ umber hulk in the meantime, it must immediately make the save."
   "name": "Confusing Gaze"
 - "desc": "The umber hulk can burrow through solid rock at half its burrowing speed\
     \ and leaves a 5 foot-wide, 8-foot-high tunnel in its wake."